ViniRossiniCosta/ViniRossiniCosta/README.md

 # Hello, World! 👋

-I'm [Your Name], a passionate software engineer with a love for building cool stuff!
+I'm Vini, a passionate software engineer with a love for building cool stuff!
 Welcome to my GitHub profile, where I share my projects, experiments, and contributions to the world of code.

 ## About Me